Yeti47/cryospy/README.md

 ```

 > **Security Tip:** Uncomment the proxy authentication block in the Nginx config above to add an extra layer of security.
 If enabled, you must also configure `proxy_auth_header` ("X-Proxy-Auth") and `proxy_auth_value` ("your-secure-proxy-token") in your client's `config.json`.

+> **Note:** If certbot fails with SSL configuration errors, temporarily comment out the entire HTTPS (port 443) server block, run certbot, then uncomment it and reload nginx.

 **Enable SSL**